Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Sweet Potatoes For Sale At Kea Farm Market, Cameron Highlands – Photo by Travelswithsun

-The traffic can be a nightmare to navigate through.
+Note: The traffic in this area is a nightmare to navigate through.
 Especially during public holidays and weekends.

 This is a happening place to be at night.
-Since the mall has an open-air hall that has a clocktower and other decorations.
+Because there are coffee franchises like Starbucks.
+And the mall has an open-air hall with clocktower and other decorations.
 It almost has a Christmas-like atmosphere.

 Clock Tower At Cameron Centrum, Brinchang